Feifeng Qianlong: Reception and legacy

 Feifeng Qianlong is one of Liang Yusheng's shorter works and is commonly categorised together with his other novels set in the Song dynasty.
 It was first published as a serial in the Hong Kong newspaper Cheng Wu Pao from November 1966 and has subsequently been reprinted in collected editions.

-Scholarly treatments of Liang Yusheng's corpus tend to situate Feifeng Qianlong within the author's mid-1960s works, noting that it differs from many of his longer, more expansive novels by being comparatively concise and suspense-driven.
-Academic overviews and theses that survey Liang Yusheng's serialised works and stylistic evolution cite the novel when discussing variations in length, tone and narrative experiment across his oeuvre.
+Scholarly studies of Liang Yusheng's writings situate Feifeng Qianlong among his mid-1960s works, pointing out how it is different from many of his longer novels by being relatively more concise and suspense-driven.
+Academic overviews and theses also cite the novel when discussing variations in length, tone, and narrative experiment across Liang Yusheng's works.

-Contemporary press and later retrospectives characterise the novel as blending espionage and melodramatic romance with traditional wuxia motifs — an approach that has invited both praise for its narrative brevity and occasional criticism for its sombre ending and massed sacrifices.
-Bibliographic and exhibition materials from Hong Kong show that Feifeng Qianlong has been included in collected reprints of Liang Yusheng's works, indicating continuing publisher and market interest in the title.
+Contemporary press and later retrospectives characterise the novel as blending espionage and melodramatic romance with traditional wuxia motifs.
+Bibliographic and exhibition materials from Hong Kong include Feifeng Qianlong in collected reprints of Liang Yusheng's works.

-Overall, Feifeng Qianlong is better documented within bibliographic and retrospective surveys of Liang Yusheng's corpus than it is the subject of standalone scholarly analysis.
-It is therefore most often discussed in relation to Liang Yusheng's narrative experimentation in the 1960s, his engagement with espionage and romance motifs, and the publisher-driven practice of reprinting his shorter serials in collected editions.

 Adaptations

 The novel was adapted into a 1981 Hong Kong film The Spy in the Palace produced by Great Wall Movie Enterprises.